 Digitalised Cognitive-Behavioural Therapy for insomnia (CBT-I)

-Digitalised online programmes provide a valuable alternative to in-person therapy, enabling access to specialised sleep support through a therapist-guided, self-help format.
-It is possible to access these for free on the NHS through a GP referral or through IAPT (Improving Access to Psychological Therapies) services, depending on where you live.
+Often it is not possible to access specialised therapy for sleep, due to a lack of providers.
+Digitalised CBT-I programmes have enabled a large number of people to access support through a guided self-help format.
+There is good evidence to support the effectiveness of these online programmes for various groups.
+Access is free through a GP referral or through IAPT (Improving Access to Psychological Therapies) services, depending on where you live.
 These 6-8 week courses can also be purchased online.

-The information you need on Sleepio and SleepStation can be found here: https://www.nhs.uk/apps-library/category/sleep/.
+The information you need on SleepStation and Sleepio can be found here: https://www.nhs.uk/apps-library/category/sleep/.

-TED talk “Sleep is your superpower” by Prof Matt Walker
+TED talk “Sleep is your superpower” by Professor Matthew Walker

-TED talk by Prof Russell Foster “Why do we sleep?”
+TED talk by Professor Russell Foster “Why do we sleep?”

 NHS guidance on insomnia